DataDog/documentation/content/en/logs/explorer/analytics/_index.md

 {{< img src="logs/explorer/group/multiple_query_formula.jpg" alt="The query editor with a formula dividing query A by query B" style="width:100%;" >}}

-To apply formulas with multiple queries, all queries must be grouped by the same facet.
+To apply formulas with multiple queries, all queries must be grouped by the same query search value.
 In the example above, both queries are grouped by `Webstore Store Name`.

 You can apply a function to a formula by clicking on the `Σ` icon.
 Here is an example of how to apply a [Timeshift function][12] on the proportion of error logs in all logs to compare current data with data from one week before: